github/codeql/docs/ql-documentation/learn-ql/javascript/flow-labels.rst

   }

-Here is the final query, expressed as a :doc:`path query <../writing-queries/path-queries>` so we can examine paths from sources to sinks stey by step in the UI:
+Here is the final query, expressed as a :doc:`path query <../writing-queries/path-queries>` so we can examine paths from sources to sinks step by step in the UI:

 .. code-block:: ql